-SWORN BEFORE ME at the City of), in the Province of) Saskatchewan, this day of) , 20 A Notary Public/Commissioner for) Oaths in and for Saskatchewan.)
-My Appointment Expires: Signature - or - Being a Solicitor.
+SWORN BEFORE ME at the City of)

+Saskatchewan, this day of) , 20

+)

+A Notary Public/Commissioner for) Signature

+Oaths in and for Saskatchewan.

+My Appointment Expires:

+- or - Being a Solicitor.

 NOTE: Providing false information could lead to immediate termination of employment and criminal charges.